A Skinhead from Guatemala Tells It Like It Is

 How do you feel about the gentrification of New York City?

 Man, I’m not totally opposed to it.
-Fuck that, make the neighbourhood safe!
+Fuck that, make the neighborhood safe!
 My mother lives there.
-I want her to be able to walk down the street at night, go to the grocery store and be safe.
+I want her to be able to walk down the street at night, go to the grocery store, and be safe.
 So I’m all for that shit.

 Do you find it ironic that some white American Skinheads, specifically right-wing ones, identify with the movement as it originated in England?

 In terms of politics, of course, but at the same time you got cats in Europe using hip-hop slang.
 Slang is slang.
 If you identify with a culture, that culture isn’t necessarily of one country, so you use that slang.
 The proof is in the pudding.
 A guy may talk like a fuckin’ dork, but if the time comes and he’s down to get down… and we get down together, yo, I’m gonna respect you, you know what I’m saying?
 The craziest motherfucker can be the dorkiest looking dude, and the biggest mammoth can be the biggest pussy, you feel me?
 You can’t judge a book by its cover.

 The politics of America are probably at the most divisive these days…